pigmonkey/spark/README.md

 stopped *before* connecting to an untrusted network, and immediately started after disconnecting from any network.

-If the `git-annex.stopped_on` variable is set to anything other than `untrusted`, the NetworkManager dispatchers will not be installed, resulting in the git-annex assistant service not being stopped on untrusted networks.
+If the `gitannex.stopped_on` variable is set to anything other than `untrusted`, the NetworkManager dispatchers will not be installed, resulting in the git-annex assistant service not being stopped on untrusted networks.